 Scarlet Sister Mary is a fascinating glimpse into an overlooked segment of American life -post Civil War, formerly enslaved black Americans who decide to continue picking cotton and living on plantations.
 In the book, we feel Mary’s struggles, and we know her sorrow when her first husband utterly abandons her with a child.
 However, we also see a healthy distance between the audience and Mary.
 She has proven herself to be somewhat untrustworthy, flighty.
 In short, Mary regularly makes poor decisions, and then asks for forgiveness from her friends, family, and even us (the readers of the novel).
 Yet somehow we seem to have more sympathy for Mary than we do for Madame Bovary or Anna Karenina.
 Mary never meant any harm, she simply made a few poor decisions.
 So we forgive her, or perhaps we just pity her.

 The novel is obviously an attempt at a defense of people like Mary, rousing sympathy for simple people trapped in difficult quandaries, however the book has garnered more criticism at Mary’s immoral actions, than forgiveness for her sins.
 Her life does not really reveal anything, save for her many misfortunes and missed opportunities.
 Yet Mary is still portrayed as one-dimensional, a ‘happy-go-lucky’ and superstitious simpleton.
 She is a wholly inauthentic character.
-While the book tries to be The Scarlet Letter, little is actually gained and nothing is at stake in Scarlet Sister Mary.
-At the end, Mary’s many tragedies come back to haunt her and she is welcomed back into the church with the opportunity of becoming a Christian again, though she still clings to her superstitions, suggesting that perhaps she has not learned anything at all.
+While the book tries to be The Scarlet Letter, nothing is really at stake in Scarlet Sister Mary.
+At the end, Mary’s many tragedies come back to haunt her and she is welcomed back into the church with the opportunity to become a Christian again, though she still clings to her superstitions, suggesting that perhaps she has not learned anything after all.

-Today, the novel and its author are largely forgotten, relegated to the dusty pile of Pulitzer Prize award winner from bygone eras.
+Today, the book and its author are largely forgotten, relegated to the dusty pile of Pulitzer winners from bygone eras.
 And perhaps that is for the best.
 In many ways, the many controversies surrounding this novel are more interesting than the novel itself.

 Nevertheless, here is a memorable passage from Scarlet Sister Mary: